-A new LNAs biasing module was developed at Yebes Observatory for the first Wettzell S/X bands receiver.
-In any case, a second module has been made and delivered to Wettzell to carry out different tests at Wettzell laboratories and also as a spare unit.
+The LNAs biasing module was developed at Yebes Observatory for the first O'Higgins S/X bands receiver.
+In any case, a new module has been made and delivered to carry out different tests at Wettzell or O'Higgins laboratories and also as a spare unit.

 Warning!
 In case changing the receiver, it is very important to adjust the biasing values in the modules for the new amplifiers.
 To make this adjustment, the back cover of the biasing module can be removed for accessing to the biasing power supplied card (the schematics of this card is shown in the next figure).
-The card allows to adjust four stages (three for the S band LNA and one for the X band LNA).
-V_d and I_d can be adjusted for each stage by means of the corresponding potentiometer.
+The module contains two cards that permit to adjust up to four stages each.
+In the O'Higgins receiver module, the first card allows to adjust two stages for the S band LNA and the second one, three stages for the X band LNA.
+Vd and Id can be adjusted for each stage by means of the corresponding potentiometer.